 Noom’s Other Promises

-Most diet plans require you to cut back on some food items like calories, sugar, carbohydrates, or fat to shed extra weight.
+Most diet plans require you to cut back on food items like calories, sugar, carbohydrates, or fat to shed extra weight.
 But, Noom differs from them all.
 It is a weight-loss application that uses a psychology-based approach to alter your lifestyle and eating habits.
-The information available on the website uses technology to help people change the way they eat and think about food.
+The information available on the website uses technology to help people change how they eat and think about food.

-Though the idea of keeping track of eating habits is not new to fitness fanatics, the convenience of a website and smartphone application is the key here.
+Though keeping track of eating habits is not new to fitness fanatics, the convenience of a website and smartphone application is the key here.
 This strategy is one of the many reasons Noom has gathered about 50 million downloads.

 A Review Into How the Noom Diet Works